 The Spanish Steps

 Officially named Scalinata di Trinità dei Monti, the Spanish Steps link Piazza di Spagna at the bottom of the steps with the Trinità Dei Monti Church at the top.
 Piazza di Spagna was named so because of the Spanish Embassy in the square, and the name just extended to the stairs too, hence the name the Spanish Steps!
 Like the Trevi Fountain the steps were built in the 1700’s and are another perfect example of Roman Baroque style architecture.
+Piazza di Spagna is one of the most beautiful squares to visit in Rome and is an absolute must visit.

 The Church recently underwent restoration and looks fabulous, especially in the soft morning light just after sunrise!
 This is actually the best time to get here as the steps are empty – leave it a few hours and the place will be absolutely packed: seeing as it is the widest staircase in Europe it is an extremely popular place for people to congregate and relax!
 If you are lucky enough to be here in April/May time the steps are adorned with beautiful pink azaleas and make for some fabulous photos, but be prepared for big crowds!